JackieWil65/MentalHealthAwarenessProject/README.md

 ## Design

 I added a dove with a feather icon to the title, as it is a symbol of peace and support.
+I added a shadow to the external links section and formatted it to appear to float above the sticky header, to enhance engaement.

 ### Initial Colour Scheme